ydipeepo/xdut-motion/README.md

 # XDUT Motion

-This Add-on animates nodes with Tween, smooth reschedulable spring and gliding.
+This add-on animates nodes with Tween, smooth reschedulable spring and gliding.

 ## Quick start